 Set up your email

-Faculty have two options for email—forward email to a non-UW email system, or use the email services offered through the UW, UW Gmail and Exchange Online.
+You have two options for email—forward email to a non-UW email system, or use the email services offered through the UW, UW Gmail and Exchange Online.

 Access your U Drive